 Mixing metals and wood tones is tricky no matter what your color story.
 Stick to one or two different tones, keeping in mind any flooring or paneling already in the space, and make sure they don’t clash with each other or any shades in your selected color palette.
 Looking at the undertones of each is usually a sure way to make sure they blend.
-If you have a cool toned color story, try to find cool toned wood stains and metals that compliment, rather than look out of place.
+If you have a cool-toned color story, try to find cool-toned wood stains and metals that complement, rather than look out of place.

 When you decorate your house with color, you help create a beautiful home, whether to settle into your new house or appeal to buyers, can quickly transform the space that doesn’t necessarily demand a large budget or ample time for renovations.
 If you are taking steps to sell your home, this is also a way to get it show-ready and prepped for staging with a project that you can even do yourself in a pinch!